28. Reflection and refraction

 Chromatic aberration

-Chromatic aberration occurs when light of different colors focus at different focal points.
+Chromatic aberration occurs when different colors of light focus at different focal points.
 This is due to dispersion.
 Through glass or plastic lenses, red light will bend less than blue light, all other things being equal.
 An exaggerated depiction of chromatic aberration is shown in Figure 28.45.
 Lenses suffer from chromatic aberration regardless of their shape.
 However, mirrors do not because the law of reflection holds regardless of the wavelength of the light.

 A graphic depicting chromatic aberration.
 White light is incident on a biconvex lens.
 This splits into red light, which has a short focal length; green light, which has a medium focal length; and blue light, which has a long focal length.